 1. Public Health:

 b.
-Nursing 4380 (Winter 2020): Introduction to Epidemiology Methods in Nursing Practice: This introductory course is intended to provide students at both the undergraduate and graduate level with a working knowledge and understanding of the basic concepts and methods of epidemiology.
+Nursing 4380 (Summer 2020/Winter 2021): Introduction to Epidemiology Methods in Nursing Practice: This introductory course is intended to provide students at both the undergraduate and graduate level with a working knowledge and understanding of the basic concepts and methods of epidemiology.
 The main focus of this course will be to learn to analyse and interpret information about disease (i.e. both acute and chronic) and other health related occurrences at a population level (e.g. risk factors, diversity, determinants of health) within a Public and Community Health Nursing context.
 This course will also provide an introduction to the concepts for developing, implementing and evaluating public health programs and, for independent inquiry and decision making around public health policy.
 There are no prerequisites for this course though students are required to have completed their second year of their undergraduate program or have permission from the course instructor.
 A clinical background and a basic understanding of statistics for the Graduate students are essential but not necessary for Undergraduate students.

 2. Acute and Critical Care: